-Only holders of record of common stock at the close of business on May 15, 2015, will be entitled to vote at the Annual Meeting.
-As of March 31, 2015, there were issued and outstanding 12,459,785 shares of Class A common stock, \$2.00 par value per share, and 1,393,766 shares of Class C common stock, \$2.00 par value per share, resulting in a total of 13,853,551 shares of Class A and Class C common stock.
-A majority of the outstanding shares of Class A and Class C common stock (or 6,926,776 shares) will constitute a quorum for the transaction of business at the meeting.
+Only holders of record of common stock at the close of business on May 20, 2016, will be entitled to vote at the Annual Meeting.
+As of March 31, 2016, there were issued and outstanding 13,137,697 shares of Class A common stock, \$2.00 par value per share, and 1,716,024 shares of Class C common stock, \$2.00 par value per share, resulting in a total of 14,853,721 shares of Class A and Class C common stock.
+A majority of the outstanding shares of Class A and Class C common stock (or 7,426,861 shares) will constitute a quorum for the transaction of business at the meeting.
 A list of the Company's stockholders will be available for review at the Company's executive offices during regular business hours for a period of 20 days before the Annual Meeting.

-The holders of each class of common stock of the Company are entitled to one vote per share.
+The holders of shares of Class A common stock are entitled to one vote per share.
+The holders of shares of Class C common stock are entitled to ten votes per share.
 Cumulative voting is not permitted in the election of directors.